High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Conclusions

 \section{Conclusions}

-We observed Cha-MMS1 with ALMA in Band 6 at high angular resolution and detected $^{12}$CO and $^{13}$CO emission as well as CS, H$_2$CO and CH$_3$OH.
-We find a weak outflow nearly perpendicular to the line-of-sight toward the northeast and southwest of the continuum source.
+We observed Cha-MMS1 with ALMA in Band 6 at high angular resolution and detected $^{12}$CO and $^{13}$CO emission as well as CS, H$_2$CO, and CH$_3$OH.
+We find a weak outflow nearly perpendicular to the line of sight toward the northeast and southwest of the continuum source.
 The effects of the outflow are seen on the local molecular cloud through CS, H$_2$CO, and CH$_3$OH emission.
 A kink in the southwestern outflow corresponds with low rotational temperature ($\sim$20-30~K) emission from H$_2$CO and CH$_3$OH indicating a clump of molecular material being shocked by the outflow.

-Molecular emission from CS and H$_{2}$CO toward the continuum source The weak outflow and relatively low temperatures associated with this object indicate that it is one of the youngest known Class 0 objects.
+Comparison of Cha-MMS1 with other low-luminosity protostars supports the view that it is not a viable FHSC.
+In fact, recent observations of SiO and CH$_3$OH in L1451-mm \citep{Wakelam2022} suggest that it too is not a FHSC.
+The weak outflow and relatively low temperatures associated with this object indicate that it is one of the youngest known Class 0 objects.

 \acknowledgments \textit{{ Acknowledgments:}} This paper makes use of the following ALMA data: ADS/JAO.ALMA 2013.1.01113.S.
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
-The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. V. Allen's research was supported by an appointment to the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Universities Space Research Association under contract with NASA.
+ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
+The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under a cooperative agreement by Associated Universities, Inc. V. Allen's research for this article was supported by an appointment to the NASA Postdoctoral Program at the NASA Goddard Space Flight Center, administered by Universities Space Research Association under contract with NASA.
+V. Allen is currently supported by an NWO Veni grant number VI.Veni.202.135.
+V. Allen, M. Cordiner, and S.B.
+Charnley were supported by the NASA Planetary Science Division Internal Scientist Funding Program through the Fundamental Laboratory Research work package (FLaRe).

 \facilities{ALMA}